-2. Click on one of the expander identifying parameters to display the Expander Configuration screen.
+2. Click one of the expander identifying parameters to display the Expander Configuration page.

-• Configure the following fields:
+3. Configure the following fields:

-Description For appearance on device LEDs. • Volume Limit Audio Expander Only: Speaker volume for the Audio Expander and satellites (WAC 11).
+Description For appearance on device LEDs.
+Volume Limit Audio Expander Only: Speaker volume for the Audio Expander and satellites (WAC 11).
 They are all wired in parallel.
 Note that the speaker on WAC 11 has a potentiometer for fine-tuning the volume.
-Range is 0 min - 7 max or disabled.
+Range is $0 \min - 7 \max$ or disabled.
 Auxillary Channnel Audio Expander Only: This option should be enabled if satellites (WAC11) are connected to this expander.
 Note: This option, if enabled, powers the satellite microphones.
 The satellite speakers are always enabled regardless of this setting.
 End Of Line Select the correct End of Line (default: DEOL 4K7).
 This setting should match the actual wiring of the input on the controller or expander.
-See page [ $\rightarrow$ 73].
+See Wiring the system on page 75.
 (Zone) Description Provide a description for allocated zone.
 (Zone) Type Select the zone type.
-See page [ $\rightarrow$ 351].
+See Zone attributes on page 389.
 Area Select the area.
 Attributes Assign attributes as desired.
-See page [→ 348].
-Outputs / PSU output uts (Displayed for the SPCP355.300 Smart PSU ONLY) Output The numbered output.
+See Zone types on page 384.
+Outputs/PS U outputs (Displayed for the SPCP355.300 Smart PSU ONLY) Output The numbered output.
 The value in parentheses corresponds to the physical output on the PSU board.
 Description Provide description for output.
 Change type Change the type of output as necessary.
 Attributes Assign attributes to the output.

 Test Test the output.
 Output monitor Select which outputs are to be monitored.
 Note: The parallel resistor, diode and required load must be applied before enabling this option.
 The SPCP355.300 must perform a calibration before monitoring starts.
-See Supervised Outputs [ $\rightarrow$ 58] for more information.
+See Supervised Outputs on page 59 for more information.
 Primary battery only Tick this box if there is no secondary battery connected to the PSU